Junior Eurovision Song Contest 2015: Location

 Arena Armeec, in Sofia.
 Venue for the 2015 Junior Eurovision.

-Bidding phase
+Bidding phase and host selection

 Following 's win at the Junior Eurovision Song Contest 2014, the European Broadcasting Union had given the Italian broadcaster RAI the first refusal to host the 2015 contest.
 However, on 15 January 2015, RAI declined the right to host the contest.
 The Executive Supervisor for the Junior Eurovision Song Contest, Vladislav Yakovlev, praised the Italian broadcaster RAI for their time looking into the possibilities of hosting, even though they made their debut appearance in 2014, and further explained how the EBU were in a lucky position to have received bids from two countries.